derpylz/hexpression/README.md

 # Hex Plots for Single Cell Expression Data

 Simple functions to create ggplot2 plots to visualize single cell expression data in 2D dimensionality reductions to avoid overplotting.
 Inspired by the [ggHex](https://www.rdocumentation.org/packages/ArchR/versions/1.0.1/topics/ggHex) function in [ArchR](https://www.archrproject.com/).
-Includes a wrapper for Seurat objects that is almost a drop-in replacement for FeaturePlot (for single features only for now).
+Includes a wrapper for Seurat objects that is almost a drop-in replacement for FeaturePlot.
 Mainly created for convenience and personal use, but feel free to use it if you find it useful.

 ## Motivation